 High circulation areas, stairwells, corridors are all prone to more knocks and scrapes.
 Heavyweight contract vinyl wallcoverings with a fabric backing ensure longevity and better overall value.
 They are impact resistant, and the fabric backing adds to tensile strength and keeps the wallcovering flexible thereby minimising the risk of tearing. (eg on external corners).

 A vinyl surface is washable – and most contract-quality vinyl wallcoverings are scrubbable.
 Take care when choosing metallic effects in high traffic areas as the inks used may be more vulnerable to scratching.
-Avoid abrasive, bleach or solvent based cleaners as these may affect the printed surface of the wallcovering.
-Some vinyl wallcoverings have extra stain resistant coatings and stronger cleaning agents such as bleach can be used.
+Avoid abrasive or solvent based cleaners as these may affect the printed surface of the wallcovering.
+Diluted bleach can be used.
+Some vinyl wallcoverings have extra stain resistant coatings and stronger cleaning agents such as undiluted bleach can be used.
 Non-metallic contract vinyl wallcoverings can be steam-cleaned.

 PATTERN & TEXTURE